Keck-DataReductionPipelines/OsirisDRP/README.md

 - A copy of the compiled library cfitsio
 - A working installation of IDL 7 or IDL 8 (the IDL binary directory should be in your ``PATH`` environment variable)
 - Python dependencies (optional, for testing): pytest, astropy
+- If using a computer with Apple M1 ARM chips, see [INSTALLPROBLEMS.md](https://github.com/Keck-DataReductionPipelines/OsirisDRP/blob/master/INSTALLPROBLEMS.md) for a workaround.
+- ODRFGUI: Java version 17 (newer versions of Java are likely to run into issues when running the GUI)

 ### Installing from source